caravagnalab/tumourevo/docs/usage.md

 dataset1,patient1,sample2,N1,patient1_sample2.vcf.gz,patient1_sample2.vcf.gz.tbi,/CNA/patient1/sample2/segments.txt,CNA/patient1/sample2/purity_ploidy.txt,caller,PANCANCER,patient1/BAM/sample2.bam,patient1/BAM/sample2.bam.bai
 ```

-If you can not include the bam files in the input csv, the pipeline will run anyway, treating each sample as independent.
+If you can not include the alignment files in the input csv, the pipeline will run anyway, treating each sample as independent.

 <!-- You can use the `multisample` mode of tumourevo to analyse samples from multi-region and longitudinal assays.
 This allows you to track in space and time the existing tumour populations, and better understand its heterogeneity.
 This modality integrates data across multiple samples, thus improving the resolution of subclonal structures and providing insights into the evolutionary dynamics and progression of the tumour.
 Two of the avaiable tools for subclonal deconvolution, `pyclonevi` and `viber` can by-design be run in multi-sample mode, inferring the subclonal structure of samples.
 If you add `mobster` to the `--tool` parameter when running the pipeline in this modality, it will be run at first on each individual sample (since the tool does not support at the moment multi-sample analysis) in order to recognize neutral tail mutations and remove them.
 The mutations data manipulated in this way will then be processed by either `pyclone`, `viber` or both using the multivariate subclonal deconvolution as described before.  -->